laravel/docs/artisan.md

 <a name="writing-output"></a>
 ### Writing Output

 To send output to the console, use the `line`, `info`, `comment`, `question` and `error` methods.
-Each of these methods will use the appropriate ANSI colors for their purpose.
+Each of these methods will use the appropriate ANSI colors for their purposes.

 To display an information message to the user, use the `info` method.
 Typically, this will display in the console as green text: